 - Billing/invoicing for a load

 In addition to that, there are several types of BOLs such as an order bill of lading, bearer bill of lading, switch bill of lading and through bill of lading.
 Ocean freight alone has several different types of BOLs.
 Indeed, much of BOL legal history is based on maritime laws that stretch back hundreds of years.

 A Clean Bill of Lading Is Like a Clean Bill of Health

 Put simply, you want a clean BOL.
 What is a clean BOL?
 It’s exactly what it sounds like: You get a clean BOL when a freight delivery doesn’t declare any inconsistencies, defects, or issues with regards to the delivery of goods or packages.
 In other words, on a clean BOL, the freight matches the description.

 On the other hand, a dirty, or claused, BOL is issued when freight does not match the description.
 You also use a dirty BOL if a payment discrepancy occurs.

 It’s important to understand that a BOL is also considered evidence of a contract between a carrier and a shipper.
 The BOL legally protects the carrier, who is performing the service of hauling freight and expects rightful payment.

 Also, in the case of the buyer, a BOL legally constitutes a title of ownership.
-Two types of BOLs specifically can be considered titles:
+Two types of BOLs specifically are considered titles: